suggitpe/suggitpe.github.io/_posts/2017-07-13-consumer-driven-contracts.md

 If we consider the relationship between client and provider as a contract, we can see two emerging sets of expectations from each side:

 1. The provider contract is the expansive set of things that a service provides to the broader set of consumers.
-It will include Document Schemas, Interfaces, Conversations, Policy, etc.  They exhibit the following behaviours; closed and complete, singular and authoritative, with bounded stability and immutability.
+It will include Document Schemas, Interfaces, Conversations, Policy, etc.  They exhibit the following behaviours; closed and have the complete business function, with a single authoritative instance (logical) that has bounded stability and immutability.
 1. The consumer contract contains all the things that a consumer of a service expects (these can be expressed as assertable statements, or tests).
-Consumer contracts exhibit the following behaviours: open and incomplete, multiple and non-authoritattive with bounded stability and immutability.
+Consumer contracts exhibit the following behaviours: open and consume an incomplete set of the business function, with multiple non-authoritative instances that have bounded stability and immutability.

 “When a provider accepts and adopts the reasonable expectations expressed by the set of consumers, it enters into a Consumer Driven Contract” [Ian Robinson].